 The Eastern Wind Academy is offering some great math helps for one of my readers.
-One winner will receive:

 These products are all available for immediate download from Currclick, one of my favorite resources for homeschool unit studies.
-To enter the giveaway leave a comment on this post.

 I’m partnering with 15 awesome bloggers to bring you some of the best homeschooling tips on the web!
 Be sure to visit these brilliant women in this 10 days adventure between February 7th-18th!

 - 10 days of socialization for mom | The Homeschool Chick

 - 10 days of classical education | Milk & Cookies

 - 10 days of large families | Chocolate on My Cranium

 - 10 days of special needs | Special Needs Homeschooling

 - 10 days of struggling learners | Homeschooling the Chaotic Family